 This dream was not totally out of the blue.
 Eight years ago, nearly to the day, I applied to PhD programs in French literature at Stanford and Berkeley.
-I didn’t particularly have a burning desire to be an academic or even a professor, but up until that point I’d either been in school or teaching school since the age of five, so it seemed like a logical step after receiving a masters degree in French Cultural Studies.
+I didn’t particularly have a burning desire to be an academic or even a professor, but up until that point I’d either been in school or teaching school since the age of five, so it seemed like a logical step after receiving a masters degree in French Cultural Studies at Columbia University.

 I still remember exactly where I was standing when I read the rejection letters.

 A PhD in French literature at Berkeley and Stanford generally take seven to nine years, which means that just about now I’d be receiving my degree.
 When I look back on the myriad experiences I’ve enjoyed, the people I’ve met, and the personal growth I’ve had, it seems hard to imagine that had I been accepted at one of these schools, I would still be wedged into a collegiate office analyzing Sartre and Camus.
 I have no doubt I would have been satisfied had this been my life, but I don’t think I would have been particularly happy.
 I just didn’t know it at the time.
 Thank goodness the powers that be—either the people in the admissions office or the Almighty himself—knew to send me in another direction.

 If you’d asked me back then if I thought I’d be doing what I’m doing now, in a million years, I wouldn’t have guessed that this would be my life.
 And, you know what?
 This is so much better than what I’d dreamed up for myself eight years ago.

 |My life is so much better than I could have dreamed|